By Sagar Shankaran, Founder of CallSphere

 Hear it before you finish reading

-Talk to a live CallSphere AI voice agent in your browser — 60 seconds, no signup.
+Talk to a live CallSphere AI voice agent for healthcare in your browser — 60 seconds, no signup.

 CallSphere ships every event to a centralized log store with structured schemas.
 PHI access events carry user, action, target, timestamp, justification, and request ID.
 AI agent events include model, prompt hash, tool, scope, and outcome.
 The encrypted healthcare_voice PostgreSQL (1 of 115+ tables) and the 14 Healthcare Voice Agent tools all log to the same pipeline.
 Logs are write-only with WORM storage and retention of 6 years per the Privacy Rule.
 A SIEM correlates events with rules for failed-login bursts, unusual PHI export, after-hours access, geographic anomalies, and tool-call abuse.
 Alerts page on-call within 5 minutes for critical signals.
 Incident-response playbooks cover BAA-defined scenarios with named responders.
 Annual tabletop exercises validate the playbooks.
-The platform is HIPAA and SOC 2 aligned, 37 agents, 90+ tools, 115+ DB tables, 6 verticals, 50+ businesses, 4.8/5.
-Pricing $149/$499/$1,499; 14-day trial; 22% affiliate.
+The platform is HIPAA aligned, 37 agents, 90+ tools, 115+ DB tables, 6 verticals, 50+ businesses, 4.8/5.
+Pricing $149/$499/$1,499; 7-day free pilot; 22% affiliate.
 See /contact.

 flowchart LR